mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Harm:** The corruption in you can spread to others with a little physical contact.

-**Regeneration:** You’re basically falling apart already—your power just makes you good at pulling yourself together.
+**Regeneration:** You're basically falling apart already—your power just makes you good at pulling yourself together.

 ### Drawbacks